splanck/vc/docs/language_features.md

 - `struct` and `union` objects with member assignments
 - `typedef` declarations creating type aliases
 - Bit-field members using `type name : width`
+- Flexible array members as the final struct field
  - Object-like and multi-parameter `#define` macros with recursive expansion
 - `#undef` to remove a previously defined macro
 - Conditional preprocessing directives (`#if`, `#ifdef`, `#ifndef`, `#elif`, `#else`, `#endif`)
 - 64-bit integer literals and arithmetic when using `long long`